minad/intro/README.md

 * Prefer generic functions
 * Debugging functions, like 'Intro.Trustworthy.trace' and 'undefined' are available but produce compile time warnings
 * Replace error with panic
-* Compatibility with unqualified import of Control.Lens
+* Compatibility with unqualified import of Control.Lens and Optics